Dhi90/task_oriserve/README.md

 # task_oriserve
-This is a submission of task for Oriserve assessment
+This is a submission file of task for Oriserve assessment